 - Display drawings, paintings, and other artwork

-- Learn about nature sounds by playing Minnesota frog calls or bird songs
+- Learn about nature sounds by playing bird songs

 - Get a class pet.
-Pets can help children get over their fear of animals and allow students to observe behavior, physiology, and habitat.
-Tips for keeping classroom animals.
+Pets can help children overcome their fear of animals and allow students to observe behavior, physiology, and habitat—tips for keeping classroom animals.

 - Hang up some colorful nature posters.